-Early lung cancer diagnosis allows patients to have a much higher chance of survival in comparison to treatment after the cancer has spread.
+Early lung cancer diagnosis allows patients to have a higher chance of survival in comparison to cases whereby the cancer is discovered when it has progressed to a later stage.
 People with an increased risk of lung cancer may consider annual lung cancer screening using low-dose CT scans.
-Lung cancer screening is generally offered to older adults between 55 to 80 years old who smoked more than 30 pack years or who have quit in the past 15 years.
-However, this method is not perfect, and one needs to be prepared for false positive results (CT scans which indicate abnormalities but are eventually proven to be non-existent (upon further testing).
+Medical experts recommend lung cancer screening for older adults between 55 to 74 years old with a smoking history of a pack of cigarettes per day for 30 years or more (regardless whether they are current smokers or have quit).
+If screening results indicate any abnormality, the doctor may order further tests to be conducted to confirm the disease.

 Diagnosing lung cancer starts with a check-up with a lung specialist and a physical exam.
 They’ll want to go over your medical and family history and any symptoms you’re having.
-You’ll also need blood tests and/or scans to confirm the diagnosis.
-These might include:
+You will also need blood tests, scans and/or biopsies to confirm the diagnosis.
+The tests may include:

-- Chest X-Ray – is usually the first tool for spotting large lesions.
+- Chest X-Ray – This is usually the first test for spotting large lesions.

-- CT scan – is always used to confirm the x-ray findings.
-Helps in detecting smaller lesions and other pathologies if any.
+- CT scan – This is used to confirm the x-ray findings.
+It helps in detecting smaller lesions and other pathologies, if any.

-- MRI – occasionally used to gauge the depth of tumor involvement across planes
+- MRI – This is occasionally used to gauge the location and size the tumour.

 If you have a cough and currently produce sputum, looking at the sputum under the microscope can sometimes reveal the presence of lung cancer cells.

 Tissue Sample (Biopsy)